-The observatory runs events 7 nights a week however all require booking several weeks in advance of visiting.
-Tickets for weekend events around each new moon always sell out and therefore priced at a premium.
+The observatory runs events 7 nights a week and for most nights particularly weekends booking is required several weeks in advance of visiting.
+Tickets for weekend events around each new moon (the best time to visit) always sell out and therefore priced at a premium.

 For the best stargazing experience plan your visit during the observing season (September to March) when the evening skies are dark.
 Avoid periods around full moon when the skies suffer the moon’s natural light pollution.
 Use our dark sky calendar to see when is the best time to visit Kielder Observatory and book early!

 Photograph used with kind permission from Astro Matt Photography.

 Location event organiser

 Kielder Observatory organises stargazing events at this location.

 Dark sky discovery site

 Designated as a Dark Sky Discovery Site this location is accessible by members of the public and are officially recognised as excellent places to stargaze.
 Such locations often have free overnight car parking, some have toilet facilities however rarely allow overnight camping.